NoahIrzinger/graphx/README.md

 #### On a Linux machine run:

-`c -fPIC -shared -o graw.so graw.c` - to build the shared library
+`cc -fPIC -shared -o graw.so graw.c` - to build the shared library

  `python graw.py` - to run generate the test visualization from the Python environment